AkumaVenom/UE5-InventoryTemplate/README.md

 # UE5-InventoryTemplate
-UE5 Inventory System Template For Unreal Engine 5.3
+UE5 Inventory System Template For Unreal Engine 5.3 - Also tested and works on UE5.5

 Replicated for multiplayer.